ermaccer/Manhunt.Fixer/README.md

 Fixer requires internet connection for automatic operation (downloading files).

-You can install extra things like PluginMH or Widescreen Frontend textures.
+You can install extra things like PluginMH, Widescreen Frontend textures or other fixes.

 Additionally, widescreen support is improved by integrating Widescreen Fix.